Skip to content

 Shelley assumes the transaction is valid

-A use of rule CERTS was added in Conway.
+The CERTS rule was added in Conway.

 UTXOW (Figure 20)